goulce01/Data-Visualization-Project/README.md

 ## Visualization by Celia Gould and Brooke Moseley

 #### This is a historical dataset on the modern Olympic Games, including all the Games from Athens 1896 to Rio 2016.
-#### We also referenced a dataset with the National Olympic Committee (NOC)
-#### Finally, we pulled data from the Wikipedia page detailing the [2016 Summer Olympics Women's Marathon results.](https://en.wikipedia.org/wiki/Athletics_at_the_2016_Summer_Olympics_–_Women%27s_marathon)

-Note that the Winter and Summer Games were held in the same year up until 1992.
-After that, they staggered them such that Winter Games occur on a four year cycle starting with 1994, then Summer in 1996, then Winter in 1998, and so on.

 The file contains 271,116 rows and 15 columns.
 Each row corresponds to an individual athlete competing in an individual Olympic event.

 ```markdown
 The columns are:
 - ID: Unique number for each athlete